Heat Pump vs Propane/Oil Heating Calculator

 fuelGallons = fuelLoadMmbtu * 1,000,000 / (furnaceEfficiency * fuelBtuPerGallon)

-The baseline uses the full seasonal load on the existing fuel.
-The heat pump scenario uses heat pump electricity plus any backup-fuel share.
-Annual savings include the maintenance-difference field:
+The baseline keeps the full seasonal load on the current fuel.
+The heat pump scenario uses heat pump electricity plus any backup-fuel share, and it adds the maintenance-difference field so recurring service costs remain part of the comparison:

 annualSavings = baselineFuelCost - heatPumpScenarioCost + maintenanceDifference